Salt Water Taffy

 Marshmallows and S’mores

-Ancient Egyptians were the first to enjoy a gooey treat now called marshmallow as early as 2000 BC.
-The treat was considered very special and it was reserved for gods and royalty.
+In 2000 B.C., Ancient Egyptians were the first to enjoy the gooey treat now called marshmallow.
+The treat was considered very special, and it was reserved for gods and royalty.

 The French were introduced to marshmallows in the early to mid-1800s.
 Owners of small candy stores whipped sap from the mallow root into a fluffy candy mold.
 This time-consuming process was typically done by hand.